eliasdorneles/eliasdorneles.github.io/site/blog/meta-blogging.md

 than it is for others.

 In any case, narration seems to be an important tool for me.
-My memory is more like an audiobook than a movie.
-Or maybe an audiobook with an accompanying comic book with blurry drawings.
+My memory is more like an audio-book than a movie.
+Or maybe an audio-book with an accompanying comic book with blurry drawings.
 It sort of blew my mind when I learned that this was a thing, and I keep remembering things related to this that I seem to have experienced very differently than other people and I didn't really